dantleech/blog/content/posts/2025/12-14-homeserver.md

 As the Mini PC will be hosting multiple web applications each will need a dedicated port, to access them we have two options:

-- Open up the ports.
+- Open up the ports (i.e. blast holes in the [firewall](https://nixos.wiki/wiki/Firewall)).
-- Use a reverse proxy.
+- Use a reverse proxy (i.e. listen on port 80 or 443 and forward traffic to backend services using the `Host` header).

 Opening up the ports is easy, and we've already done that for Syncthing above, but given that we have domain names I'd rather type `pi.home` instead of